What is copyright?

 Adhering to the standards, i.e. designing your products based on standards or developing service or processes, is free.
 Solutions described in the purchased standards can be implemented repeatedly in the future.

 The main requirement for CEN and CENELEC as well as ISO and IEC members is that the standard copyrights would be protected in the country.
 A national standardisation organisation must ensure that the publishing right of the standards would belong to the organisation.
 Distributing the standards must be done in such a way that would ensure the protection of common copyrights and would not harm the rights of CEN, CENELEC, ISO or IEC members.
 All standardisation organisations have thereby established rules for standard distribution.
-To notify the standard users, all standards distributed by the Estonian Centre for Standardisation include texts, stating that the standards are objects of copyright and that the right of reproduction is owned by the Estonian Centre for Standardisation.
+To notify the standard users, all standards distributed by the Estonian Centre for Standardisation and Accreditation include texts, stating that the standards are objects of copyright and that the right of reproduction is owned by the Estonian Centre for Standardisation and Accreditation.